Financial Aid & Scholarships

 Refund of Fees: Students may be due refunds for the following reasons:

-A. Withdrawal – When a student has dropped a course or all courses (after the 14th class day) for the semester this is referred to as a withdrawal.
+A. Withdrawal – When a student has dropped all courses after the 14th class day for fall and spring semester or 7th class day for the summer session this is referred to as a withdrawal.

 When a student officially withdraws from the University, a refund of the university tuition and other specialized instructional fees (not paid by financial aid) for the class(es) in which the student is currently enrolled may be made as follows: